tmcd82070/SDraw/README.md

 The author has found it best to install dependencies before attempting to install **SDraw**.
 To install dependencies, execute the following:
 * `install.packages( c("spsurvey", "rgeos", "sp", "deldir"), repos="http://cran.r-project.org")`

 `rgeos` requires java.
 Java should be installed *a priori*.
-On Unix systems, the libraries needed for `rgeos` are criptically named.
+On Unix systems, the libraries needed for `rgeos` are cryptically named.
 Google 'install rgeos unix'.

 # Installation